SSblackboard/wellbowledshane/src/content/blog/you’ve-been-chosen-for-this-once-in-a-lifetime-opportunity….md

   - RedFlags
   - Humour
 ---
-Early in my career, I worked in banking and for a German Venture Capitalist work worked out of Chicago.
+Early in my career, I worked in banking and for a German Venture Capitalist who worked out of Chicago.
 It’s a weird one, I know.
-My German VC boss was named Dirk is probably the smartest but most direct person I’ve every worked with.
-Well read, experienced, being educate by an Ivy league institution and working in finance in Chicago.
-All round intimidating to a young fresh university undergraduate.
+My German VC boss was named Dirk is probably the smartest but most direct person I’ve ever worked with.
+Well read, experienced, being educated by an Ivy league institution and working in finance in Chicago.
+All round intimidating to a young fresh university graduate.

 Having worked there for a few months, I was getting the hand of the systems, the processes and the ‘way we do business’ and overall enjoying it.